PhoenixDev22/Bookmark-landing-page-frontend-mentor/README.md

 ### What I learned

 - Adding `skip to main content ` link as keyboard users have to navigate through each link at the first of the page in the menu to get to the main content.
+As there aren't many links in the naviagtion but just want to implement it in the project.
-- Accessisible tabbbable content.
+- Accessisible tabbable content.
 - Accessisible  accordions.
 - Adding `rel="noopener" ` or `rel="noreferrer"` to ` target="_blank"`links to avoid performances and security issues.